-My published work is forthcoming in the Journal of Politics and can be found in Politics, Groups, and Identities.
+My published work can be found the Journal of Politics, PS: Political Science & Politics, Politics, Groups, and Identities.
 You can download my CV here, or visit the research page for drafts of working papers currently under review.

 I received the 2022 Distinguished Junior Scholar Award in Political Psychology as well as the 2019 American Political Science Association's Best Dissertation Award in Race & Ethnic Politics.
 I also received the National Science Foundation's Doctoral Dissertation Research Improvement Grant.